-- I. Critical Thinking
+I. Critical Thinking

 - 2. Oral Communication

 - 3. Written Communication

 - 4. Collaboration

 - 5. Conduct (Ethics)

 - 6. Competency in Discipline

 Course Description: Interdisciplinary overview of Social Business models and their application to social, economic, technological, cultural, political and environmental issues both locally and globally.
 Introduction to the finance and planning of Social Businesses, as well as comparisons to traditional and other alternative business models.
-This is a category D general education course.